 What is FedRAMP Authorization?

 Cloud platforms approved at FedRAMP’s Moderate Impact Level account for about 80 percent of the applications that ultimately earn authorizations.
-This level is the most appropriate for cloud service offerings where loss of confidentiality, integrity or availability could be expected to have serious adverse effects.
+The moderate level is the most appropriate for cloud service offerings where loss of confidentiality, integrity or availability could be expected to have serious adverse effects.
 These effects include damage to assets, financial losses or individual harm that isn’t loss of life or physical.

+The FedRamp program authorizes only a limited number of cloud service offerings each year.
 Once chosen, these organizations undergo a rigorous three-step process.
 A uniform set of standards drives the process so evaluators can determine if the product meets all necessary security controls.
 These steps include a readiness assessment, full security assessment and the final authorization process to identify secure cloud solutions.

 What Does This Mean for Government Agencies?